Dima146/personnel-management-system/readme.md

 ### Installation
 Steps to run the application:
 1. Clone the project https://github.com/Dima146/personnel-management-system.git.

-2. Execute *personnel-management-system.sql* in /sql-scripts to create and populate the database.
+2. Execute *personnel-management-system.sql* in */sql-scripts* to create and populate the database.

-3. Build the project: `mvn package` or `mvn install` in a project directory.
+3. Build the project in a project directory `mvn package` or `mvn install`.

-4. Run the application:`mvn spring-boot:run` or `java -jar target/personnel-management-system-1.0.0-SNAPSHOT`.
+4. Run the application: `mvn spring-boot:run` or `java -jar target/personnel-management-system-1.0.0-SNAPSHOT`.

 5. Use an access URL: `http://localhost:8080/personnel-management-system`